ece1786-2023/DevGPTeam/README.md

-# Dev GPTeam CLI
+# Dev GPTeam

 Dev GPTeam CLI is a command-line application designed to streamline the software development process by leveraging the power of GPT models.
-This application allows users to input initial software requirements and uses GPT-powered interactions to refine requirements, generate source code, and validate the code.
+This application allows users to input initial software requirements and uses GPT-powered interactions to refine requirements, generate source code.

 ## Features